-An electrochemical battery produces electricity using two different metals in a chemical solution.
-A chemical reaction between the metals and the chemicals frees more electrons in one metal than it does in the other.
+An electrochemical battery produces electricity with two different metals in a chemical substance called an electrolyte.
 One end of the battery is attached to one of the metals, and the other end is attached to the other metal.
+A chemical reaction between the metals and the electrolyte frees more electrons in one metal than it does in the other.

-The end that frees more electrons develops a positive charge, and the other end develops a negative charge.
-If a wire is attached from one end of the battery to the other, electrons flow through the wire to balance the electrical charge.
+The metal that frees more electrons develops a positive charge, and the other develops a negative charge.
+If an electrical conductor, or wire, connects one end of the battery to the other, electrons flow through the wire to balance the electrical charge.

 An electrical load is a device that uses electricity to do work or to perform a job.
 If an electrical load—such as an incandescent light bulb—is placed along the wire, the electricity can do work as it flows through the wire.
 Electrons flow from the negative end of the battery through the wire to the light bulb.
 The electricity flows through the wire in the light bulb and back to the positive end of the battery.

 Electricity travels in circuits